 Encryption Key Rotation

 Many compliance regulations require that keys should be changed periodically, perhaps every 90 days or every year.

 Being able to change the description, or the activation and expiration dates of keys is also an important component of a system.

-When you create the keys maybe you really don’t want to use them for a particular period of time.
+When you create the keys maybe you don’t want to use them for a particular period.

 KMS Service Emulator

 There are many tools and KMS Service emulators available.

 These emulators are used to activate Windows and Office free.